rafisnaen/BagWarehouse_Prediction/README.md

 - Regression : Using exponential Regression
 - Prediction : Using Taylor Series
 - Root - finding : Using Newton - Raphson
+The code for methods is pure with no library ( Because of University AoL rule ).
+Only obligatory and sentimental library used.